-This badge focuses on the critical leadership skills of planning, organizing, conducting, and evaluating professional development.
+This microcredential focuses on the critical leadership skills of planning, organizing, conducting, and evaluating professional development.
 An essential component of professional development activities involves ongoing and systematic evaluation procedures.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.